Eurooptic: Retail Storefront

 EuroOptic completed construction of a new retail and headquarters facility in Montoursville, Pennsylvania in August 2017.
 In 2020, EuroOptic completed the purchase of a 235,000 sq. ft. facility formerly owned by Grizzly Industrial, most of which is in renovation to support the large warehousing and fulfillment operation, but also includes plans for a 30,000 sq. ft. destination showroom, with an estimated completion date in late 2022.

 Wall of Shame

 EuroOptic was infamous for maintaining a list of customers who attempted or successfully defrauded or broke the trust of the company during its early days.
 This list often contained the customer's name and address, and occasionally information about which products they had fraudulently obtained.
-This practice proved to be interesting to the readership of this site, and prompted a few bounty hunters to begin working through the list proffered on the Wall of Shame in hopes that they might split some of the profits of collecting the charges for the illegitimately-obtained products.
+This practice proved to be interesting to the readership of this site and prompted a few bounty hunters to begin working through the list proffered on the Wall of Shame in hopes that they might split some of the profits of collecting the charges for the illegitimately obtained products.

-The Wall of Shame was taken down in the late 2010s due to concerns about reputability of the practice.
+The Wall of Shame was taken down in the late 2010s due to concerns about the reputability of the practice.